dotlang/language/doc/RFE.md

 It will definitely complicate definitions and encourage people to put multiple things in the same file.
 But what advantages will it have?
 It's advantage is like a function literal which is defined in-line.
+Define module inline, means namespace lies below modules.
+Each module can have one or more namespaces.
+What if what we need is above module?
+This is called package.
+You cannot import a package directly for readability reasons.
+Also each module should work on a specific problem, so we don't really need further classification inside module.

-? - In import use `//` for local filesystem which is shortcut for `/file/` Then `/git/`, `/svn/`... can be used to other protocols.
+Y - In import use `//` for local filesystem which is shortcut for `/file/` Then `/git/`, `/svn/`... can be used to other protocols.

-? - Maybe we should use a keyword for struct.
+N - Maybe we should use a keyword for struct.

-? - Simple:
+N - Simple:
 1. Similar things behave similarly.
 2. No exceptions.
 Only general rules.
 3. Similar notations for similar things.

+Y - replace `autoBind` with casting default namespace `::` or a module namespace to a struct.
+How can we simplify autoBind?
+autoBind is responsible to create a struct with function pointers (let) which now can be either function or any bindings, from a namespace.
+`def A := /code/st/Socket`
+`let myAdderUtils: AdderUtils := AdderUtils{A}`
+Basically we are casting a module to a tuple.
+So it will assign everything inside the module with the same name as the struct fields and return a new instance of struct.
+`let myAdderUtils: AdderUtils := AdderUtils{::}` This will do the above but for current namespace.

+Y - Naming for namespace?

 ! - Maybe we can use a set of rules or regex to convert code to LLVM IR. or a set of macros.